SarahJaneMorris-zz/inclusive-events-guide/guide.md

 *   <span>If your company has an events calendar, be sure your event has been included.</span> <span>[Keen community calendar](http://keen.io/community)</span><span>.</span>
 *   <span>Tweet about the event.
 Try to get tweets coming out of your company twitter account if possible for greater reach!</span>
-*   <span>Be sure to include speaker twitter handles, and any twitter handles for companies’ they work for - great way to ensure retweets!</span>
+*   <span>Be sure to include speaker twitter handles, and any twitter handles for companies they work for - great way to ensure retweets!</span>
 *   <span>Want to schedule some tweets?
 Add some cool graphics?
 Try getting few tweets scheduled through</span> <span>[Buffer](https://buffer.com)</span><span>, and use their cool social image feature,</span> <span>[Pablo](https://pablo.buffer.com)</span><span>.
 Tweets with</span> <span>[images](https://twitter.com/keen_io/status/775409902143545344)</span><span> have been proven to be more engaging (more retweets, likes, etc.)</span>
 *   <span>Search for and reach out to local, thematically-relevant</span> <span>[meetup group](https://www.meetup.com)</span><span> organizers</span><span> for co-promotion.
 Lots of meetup groups are happy to share relevant events with their communities.</span>
 *   <span>Reach out  and invite</span> <span>[underrepresented groups in tech](https://tctechcrunch2011.files.wordpress.com/2016/03/include-diversity-directory1.pdf)</span><span>.
 Not only are they eager to hear about new events, expanding community to all kinds of folks will enrich it!</span>